carbon-design-system/design-system-website/src/content/components/data-vis/overview/general.md

 _Example of base graph with terminology labels_

 ### Title
 A title describes what the graph is about and is set in title case capitalization.
-It may state the type of quantitative and categorical relationship the data presents, for example "2017 Account Cost by Month."
+It may state the type of quantitative and categorical relationship the data presents, for example “2017 Account Cost by Month.”

 ### X & Y Axes
 Typical graphs have two axes, the x-axis that runs horizontally and the y-axis that runs vertically.
 Together, the axes outline the area where visual information is displayed.

 ### Axis label
 An axis label describes the quantitative or categorical value of an axis.
 For a quantitative label, make sure to include the unit, either in the label name or in parentheses after it.
-In this case, "Cost in Dollars" is the y-axis label title and "Time" is the x-axis label title.
+In this case, “Cost in Dollars” is the y-axis label title and “Time” is the x-axis label title.

 ### Grid lines
 Grid lines are points of reference aligned to data increments that divide the area of a graph into smaller regions, enhancing the ability to notice subtle differences that makes comparing data easier.
 Grid lines are not required on a graph and can be toggled on as a filter option.